UofLBioinformatics/circDeep/README.md

-# circDeep: End-to-End learning framework for circular RNA classification from other long non-coding RNA using multimodal deep learning
+# circDeep: Deep learning approach for circular RNA classification from other long non-coding RNA
 circDeep fuse RCM descriptor, ACNN-BLSTM sequence descriptor and conservation descriptor into high level abstraction descriptors, where the shared representations across different modalities are integrated.
 The experiments show that circDeep is not only faster than existing tools but also performs at an unprecedented level of accuracy by achieving a 12 percent increase in accuracy over other existing tools.